joemoose/psiops/docs/combat.md

 ## Introduction

-Combat works the same way as any other risky action.
-Make an *action roll* to attack.
-If you succeed, you deal damage.
-If you’re being attacked, make an *action roll* to dodge, block, parry, or otherwise avoid damage.
-If you fail, you receive damage.
+Combat functions like any risky action:
+- Make an *action roll* to **attack**; success deals damage.
+- When attacked, make an *action roll* to **defend**; failure takes damage.

+Details follow.

 ## Initiative

+Who attacks first in combat is determined by an *initiative* roll.

+### First Round of Combat

-During the **first round of combat**, each player must make a +TACTICS roll to act before opponents.
-Exceptional circumstances, items, or abilities may negate this requirement.
-Players who fail this roll **lose their turn** and do not act in the first round.
+During the **first round of combat**, you each make an **action roll +TACTICS**.
+- If you succeed, you act before your opponents.
+- If you fail, you **lose your turn** and do not act during the first round of combat.

+Circumstances in the story, items, or abilities may negate this initiative requirement.

+### Subsequent Rounds

-The opposing side then takes its turn, and the first round ends.
-The next round begins with all players taking their turns, followed by their opponents, and continues until combat ends with one side defeated or fleeing.
+The opposing side then takes its turn, ending the first round.
+After the opening round, no further initiative rolls are made.
+Combat continues with your team always acting first, followed by your opponents, until one side is defeated or flees.

-The results of each side’s actions occur **simultaneously**.
-As a result, all players declare their actions for a turn before the outcomes of those actions are resolved.
+### Order of Actions in a Round

+Each side's actions happen **simultaneously** in combat.
+You all declare your actions before resolving outcomes.

 ## Surprise

-Whether by chance or design, players and their opponents might sometimes get the drop on each other.
-If one side surprises the other, the surprised side can’t act for a free round of combat.
+Whether by chance or design, your team or opponents might get the drop on each other.
+If one side surprises the other, the surprised side **can't act** in the **first round**.

 ## Combat Rounds

-A *combat round* represents 6 seconds of in-game time during which characters can **move** and take **one *action***.
-An action can be an attack, a second move, using a psionic talent, or any similar activity that takes up to 6 seconds.
+A *combat round* is 6 seconds of game time where you can **move** and take **one action**, like attacking, moving again, or using a psionic talent.
+Details are below.

+!!! note

-Insignificant actions, such as shouting a command, opening a door, or dropping an item, are free actions.
+	Complex actions lasting more than 6 seconds may require multiple rounds, as determined by the GM.
+Minor actions, such as shouting, opening a door, or dropping an item, are free actions.

+### Action Descriptions

 Details on specific actions follow:

-- **Attacking**: With a weapon ready, make an *action roll* as described in the Dealing Damage section.
-The *action roll* may be at *disadvantage* based on the weapon type and target range.
-See the Ranges section for details.
+**Attacking**: With a weapon ready, make an *action roll* as described in the Dealing Damage section below.
+It may be at *disadvantage* depending on the weapon type and range.
+See the Range Bands below for details.

-- **Attacks of opportunity**: If a combatant engaged in *close range* (up to two meters away) attempts to retreat, their opponent can make a free melee attack if they have a melee weapon ready.
-To safely disengage from *close range*, a combatant must take an *action* to disengage and make a +REFLEXES roll to retreat without risk.
+**Attacks of opportunity**: If you're engaged in hand-to-hand combat and your opponent retreats, you can make a free hand-to-hand attack.
+If you retreat, make an *action roll* +REFLEXES to determine the outcome.
-- **Falling prone**: Falling to the ground behind low cover requires no *action* and can be done freely on the character’s turn.
-Getting up from a prone position takes an *action*.
+- On a **6 or lower**, your opponent makes a **free attack** on you.
+- On a **7–9**, you disengage but suffer a *complication*.
+- On a **10–12**, you disengage without mishap.
+- On a **13+**, you make a **free attack** on your opponent while disengaging.

+**Falling prone**: It's a free action if you drop flat to the ground.
+Standing up requires an *action*.

-- **Interrupting actions**: You can hold your *action* and specify the conditions under which you’ll act.
-For example, “I hold my action until I see an enemy come around the corner.”
-If the conditions are met, you can act instantly, interrupting the opponent’s action.
+**Interrupting actions**: You can hold your *action* and specify conditions, like "I wait until I see an enemy."
+If met, you act instantly, interrupting your opponent.

-- **Movement**: In-combat movement is abstracted to determine ranges to targets, as described in the Ranges section.
-However, a more concrete measurement is helpful in some cases.
-When a character spends an *action* moving on foot, they move 10 meters.
+**Movement**: In-combat movement is abstracted with range bands as described below, but sometimes a concrete measurement helps.
+When you use an *action* to move on foot, you move 10 meters.

-Any action within reason is possible if it’s based on your character’s resources and situation and can be accomplished within six seconds of combat.
+!!! note

+	Nearly any action is possible as long as you have the resources, skills, and the story's context.
+Don't hesitate to get creative!

-## Ranges
+## Range Bands

-Combat distance is simplified into four bands: Close, Nearby, Far, and Distant.
+Combat distance is simplified into four range bands: *Close*, *Nearby*, *Far*, and *Distant*.

-- **Close**: Melee range, up to 2 meters away.
-A character can move this distance freely.
-Characters can whisper and be heard.
+- **Close**: Within hand-to-hand range, up to 2 meters away.
+You can move this distance freely.
+Your team can whisper and be heard.
-- **Nearby**: Handgun range.
-A character can move anywhere within this distance with one movement action.
-Characters can talk and be heard.
+- **Nearby**: Sidearm range.
+You can move anywhere within this range with a single movement action.
+Your team can speak and be heard.
 - **Far**: Rifle range.
-A character must expend 2 to 4 movement actions to traverse this distance at the GM’s discretion.
-Characters can shout and be heard.
+You must spend **2 to 4** movement actions to cover this distance at the GM's discretion.
+Your team must shout to be heard.
 - **Distant**: Heavy weapons range.
-A character usually can't traverse such a distance within the short timespan of personal combat, but if required, will take 8 or more movement actions at the GM’s discretion.
+You usually can't traverse this distance within the short timespan of personal combat, but if required, will take **8 or more** movement actions at the GM's discretion.
 Too far for verbal communication.

+!!! note

+	If your team has squad radios, you can communicate quietly over distances usually up to 1 kilometer.

 ### Weapon Range Modifiers